Writing a will is one of the most important things you can do to protect your family’s financial future.

 Under current rules, inheritance tax applies at a rate of 40% on the part of an estate that’s not covered by the £325,000 inheritance nil-rate band or other exemptions.

 Estates valued below the threshold will normally not be liable for inheritance tax.
 There’s also no tax to pay where an estate is left to a spouse or civil partner or on a jointly-held property which automatically passes to the joint owner.

-Property that’s passed on to direct descendants may also qualify for an additional residence nil-rate band, which stands at £150,000 in 2019/20 and is due to rise to £175,000 in April 2020.
+Property that’s passed on to direct descendants may also qualify for an additional residence nil-rate band, which stands at £175,000 in 2021/22.
 This works on top of the existing band, and can also be transferred between spouses and civil partners.